-If you have been charged with a traffic violation in Chester County, or the surrounding areas in Pennsylvania, including Delaware County, Montgomery County or Lancaster County, then contact an experienced attorney at the Skinner Law Firm.
+If you have been charged with a traffic violation in Chester County, or the surrounding areas in Pennsylvania, including Delaware County or Lancaster County, then contact an experienced attorney at the Skinner Law Firm.
 Michael J. Skinner will help you find out what you need to do today to protect yourself against a criminal prosecution and to protect your driving privileges.
-Call (610) 436-1410 for a consultation today.
+Contact (610) 436-1410 for a consultation today.

 Some of the most common traffic violations in Pennsylvania that can result in fines or even imprisonment include, but are not limited to:

 Driving with a suspended or revoked license is considered a summary offense with a fine of $200 and an additional one-year or two-year license suspension.
 However, if the suspension is based on a DUI conviction, admission to ARD program or refusal to submit to chemical testing, it is a summary offense with a $500-$1000 fine and a mandatory 60 to 90 days in jail.
 (Pennsylvania Consolidated Statutes 75 § 1543).

 Overtaking a school bus occurs when a driver fails to stop at least ten feet before a stopped school bus when the red signal lights are flashing.
 A conviction of this offense includes a $250 fine and 30-day license suspension.
 (Pennsylvania Consolidated Statutes 75 § 3345)